- 1 Foundation

 No. The Delaware Business Corporation Act and the Delaware non-profit Corporation Act do not place any restrictions on who can incorporate or own shares in a corporation except that the incorporator must be at least 18 years old.
 A corporation may provide residency or citizenship limitations in its articles of incorporation or bylaws.

 Yes.
-Neither the Delaware Business Corporation Act nor the Delaware non-profit Corporation Act place any restrictions on who can own shares in or manage a corporation.
+Neither the Delaware Business Corporation Act nor the Delaware non-profit Corporation Act places any restrictions on who can own shares in or manage a corporation.
 Such restrictions may be set forth in the corporation’s Bylaws.
-The capacity of a minor to own property and/or sign a contract would be considerations in whether a corporation should have a minor as an officer or director.
+The capacity of a minor to own property and/or sign a contract would be considered in whether a corporation should have a minor as an officer or director.

 In the case of a non-profit corporation, the Delaware non-profit Corporation Act requires that there be at least three directors in a non-profit corporation.
 The required officers of a non-profit corporation are a President and a Secretary; however, the same person cannot hold the offices of President and Secretary.
 Only an individual may serve as a director of a corporation.